 Why Healthcare Video Localization Matters

-Healthcare providers, clinics, and hospital networks depend on localized SEO strategies to connect with patients.
-As regional health systems expand and telehealth removes geographic boundaries—54% of Americans have used telehealth in the past year—the demand for multilingual patient education and clinical documentation has become urgent.
+Healthcare providers, clinics, and hospital networks depend on localized SEO to connect with patients.
+Regional health systems are expanding.
+Telehealth removes geographic boundaries.
+54% of Americans have used telehealth in the past year.
+The demand for multilingual patient education and clinical documentation has become urgent.

 The LEP Imperative